WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 Suggestion selection handler, called when the user chooses one of the suggested items with `selectedValues` as the argument.

+### placeholder

+- Type: `string`
+- Required: No

+Passed verbatim to URLInput, refer to it's README.md for more details.

 ### renderSuggestions

 - Type: `Function`